Keymoye/my-portfolio/README.md

 ## ✨ Overview

-This portfolio represents your **professional identity** as a developer — crafted with clean architecture, smooth animations, a strong focus on accessibility, perfect performance scores, and a secure contact workflow powered by **Resend API + Supabase Edge Functions**.
+This portfolio represents your **professional identity** as a developer — crafted with clean architecture, smooth animations, a strong focus on accessibility, perfect performance scores, and a secure contact workflow powered by **Formspree**.

 It demonstrates excellence in:

 - UI polish
 - Component architecture
 - Accessibility
-- Full-stack integration
+- Full-stack integration(via Formspree)
 - Testing and code quality
 - Production-ready performance